 Concept of Industrial Relations:

-The term ‘Industrial Relations’ comprises of two terms: ‘Industry’ and ‘Relations’.
-“Industry” refers to “any productive activity in which an individual (or a group of individuals) is (are) engaged”.
-By “relations” we mean “the relationships that exist within the industry between the employer and his workmen.”
-The term industrial relations explains the relationship between employees and management which stem directly or indirectly from union-employer relationship.
+The term 'Industrial Relations' comprises of two terms: 'Industry' and 'Relations'.
+"Industry" refers to "any productive activity in which an individual (or a group of individuals) is (are) engaged".
+By "relations" we mean "the relationships that exist within the industry between the employer and his workmen."
+The term industrial relations explains the relationship between employees and management which stems directly or indirectly from union-employer relationship.

 Industrial relations are the relationships between employees and employers within the organizational settings.
 The field of industrial relations looks at the relationship between management and workers, particularly groups of workers represented by a union.
 Industrial relations are basically the interactions between employers, employees and the government, and the institutions and associations through which such interactions are mediated.

-The term industrial relations has a broad as well as a narrow outlook.
+The term industrial relations has a broad as well as narrow outlook.
 Originally, industrial relations was broadly defined to include the relationships and interactions between employers and employees.
 From this perspective, industrial relations covers all aspects of the employment relationship, including human resource management, employee relations, and union-management (or labor) relations.
 Now its meaning has become more specific and restricted.
 Accordingly, industrial relations pertains to the study and practice of collective bargaining, trade unionism, and labor-management relations, while human resource management is a separate, largely distinct field that deals with nonunion employment relationships and the personnel practices and policies of employers.

 also includes the processes through which these relationships are expressed (such as, collective bargaining, workers' participation in decision-making, and grievance and dispute settlement), and the management of conflict between employers, workers and trade unions, when it arises.

 Need for Industrial Relation